 Visa procedure is generally quite long (it can take 2-3 months), so be careful and better start the procedure as soon as possible.

-To start your first year in Beauvais – France, all non-Europeans will need a student multi-entry long-stay visa marked “student – mobility”, which will allow you to apply for a residence permit within 2 months after your arrival in France.
+To start your first year in Beauvais – France, all non-Europeans will need a long-stay visa marked “student – mobility”, which will allow you to apply for a residence permit within 2 months after your arrival in France.
 This residence permit will allow you to travel within the Schengen area.

 Your passport must be valid long enough to cover your stay in the Schengen Area (valid until 3 months after the expiry of your visa).

 Campus France: Obtaining a long-stay visa under the CEF procedure